flowx-ai/docs-flowx/docs/building-blocks/ui-designer/dynamic-and-computed-values.md

 * Step

 :::caution
-Keep in mind that for <=3.3.0 release is not possible to have a concatenation for process params with substitution tags while using dynamic values.
+Please note that for releases **<= 3.3.0**, it is not possible to concatenate process parameters with substitution tags when using dynamic values.
 :::

 ## Computed values

-Computed values refer to values that are dynamically generated or calculated based on JavaScript expressions rather than being statically predefined.
+Computed values take the concept of dynamic values a step further by allowing you to generate values dynamically using JavaScript expressions.
+Rather than relying solely on predefined values, computed values enable the calculation, transformation, and manipulation of data based on specific rules or conditions.

 ![](./img/computed1.png)

 Computed values can be created by writing JavaScript expressions that operate on process parameters or other variables within the application.

 :::info
-To add a computed value, you have to explicitly check “Computed value” option (**f(x)** icon), case in which the desired field becomes a JavaScript editor.
+To add a computed value, you have to explicitly check “Computed value” option (represented by the **f(x)** icon), which will transform the desired field into a JavaScript editor.

 <div class = "image-scaled">

 ![](./img/computed_default_value.png)